 We recently conducted a poll that uncovered nearly half of employees who have left a job because they felt underappreciated by their boss.
 All levels of managers are pressed for time, but if they don’t make time for whom they are leading, how are employees supposed to feel motivated and engaged with their work?

 In one study that looked at employee motivation over 40 years, the second most important driver of motivation (just behind a liveable wage) was appreciation.
 Because everyone’s career journey and responsibilities differ, many companies and managers feel trapped or confused about how to start a program or system to recognize employees.
 They understand the need and aim to be consistent, but a few obstacles stand in their way.
+In another recent study we conducted, only 19% of managers recognize their team on a daily basis.

 Are there any motivational hurdles you see between managers and employees?
 Do your employees feel appreciated on a regular basis?